-The Company has outstanding options to purchase an aggregate of 1,211,134 shares granted pursuant to the Plan and options to purchase an aggregate of 5,408 shares granted pursuant to the Company's 1991 Stock Option Plan, which was terminated in December 1995.
-Options to purchase an aggregate of 17,213 shares of Common Stock remain available for grant under the Plan.
+The Company has outstanding options to purchase an aggregate of 1,213,148 shares granted pursuant to the Plan and options to purchase an aggregate of 5,408 shares granted pursuant to the Company's 1991 Stock Option Plan, which was terminated in December 1995.
+Options to purchase an aggregate of 23,027 shares of Common Stock granted pursuant to the Plan have been exercised and options to purchase an aggregate of 12,895 shares of Common Stock remain available for grant under the Plan.
 No stock purchase rights have been granted pursuant to the Plan.

-The Plan authorizes the issuance of incentive stock options ("ISOs"), as defined in Section 422A of the Internal Revenue Code of 1986, non-qualified stock options ("NQSOs", and together with ISOs, "Options") and stock purchase rights ("SPRs").
+The Plan authorizes the issuance of incentive stock options ("ISOs"), as defined in Section 422A of the Internal Revenue Code of 1986, non-qualified stock options ("NQSOS", and together with ISOs, "Options") and stock purchase rights ("SPRs").
 Consultants and directors who are not also employees of the Company are eligible for grants of only NQSOs and/or SPRs.
 The exercise price of each ISO may not be less than 100% of the fair market value of the Common Stock at the time of grant, except that in the case of a grant to an employee who owns 10% or more of the outstanding stock of the Company or a subsidiary or parent of the Company (a "10% Stockholder"), the exercise price may not be less than 110% of the fair market value on the date of grant.
 The aggregate fair market value of the shares covered by ISOs granted under the Plan that become exercisable by a Plan participant for the first time in any calendar year is subject to a \$100,000 limitation.
 The exercise price of each NQSO is determined by the Board, or committee thereof, in its discretion, provided that the exercise price of a NQSO is not less than 85% of the fair market value of the Common Stock on the date of grant.
 The Board, or committee thereof, determines the term of the Options and SPRs, except that in no event may an Option have a term of more than ten (10) years (five (5) years with respect to ISOs granted to a 10% Stockholder), and the terms of vesting, except that in no event may an Option vest at a rate less than 20% per year.
 A recipient of an SPR must exercise such right within the period, not to exceed thirty (30) days from the date of grant, determined by the Board, or committee thereof.
 The Board, or committee thereof, may reserve to the Company upon the grant of an SPR, an option to repurchase upon a Plan participant's termination of employment, any stock acquired upon his exercise of the SPR at the SPR exercise price.
 Any such repurchase option will lapse at a rate of not less than 20% per year commencing on the date of the Plan participant's purchase.
 Options and SPRs granted under the Plan are not transferable, other than by will or by the laws of descent and distribution.
 No stock options or SPRs may be granted under the Plan after December 12, 2005.